 Whatever the hair conundrum was, I think we can all agree our hair situation was anything but healthy, right?
 The simple fact a relaxer was used to straighten the hair implied the hair was no longer healthy, as does dyeing and bleaching the hair.

 Having the rules and practices I mentioned before, plus following and practising them consistently is what will allow you to have healthy hair.
 Hair that is bouncy, shiny, strong and smooth and, as a consequence, hair that is able to retain hair length (Now you can think about length.
 Booyah! 😀 ).
 Keep a record of your hair journey to help you achieve your goals.

 Nevertheless, having this knowledge doesn’t spare you from the struggles in your journey.
 There is always the danger you are applying the wrong rules and practices for your situation despite your best efforts and many times, it’s not even your fault.

-In the meantime, here are some bad mistakes you’re making when building your hair care routine.
+In the meantime, here are some bad mistakes I address in my coaching call and that you could be making when building your hair care routine.

 3 Mistakes You’re Making In Your Hair Care Routine

 #1| Curl Type